Cosmic-Infinity/Program-History/README.md

 # First Year CP Lab Solutions
-Contains solutions of KIIT first year Programming Lab manual's Lab Assignments
+Contains solutions of KIIT first year Programming Lab manual's Lab Assignments [i.e mostly solutions of **LA**]

 ## How to run
 Popular IDEs have extensions to recognise and run C code.
 Though if you are following along with the class and using GNU/Linux to run your code, you can use the simple commands.